FAQs

 When does the program start?

-There are two NLTP terms per year: January 1 to December 31, and July 1 to June 30.
-Each term is 12 months long.
+Starting in 2024, there will be three NLTP terms per year: 1.
+January 1 to December 31 2.
+May 1 to April 30, and 3.
+September 1 to August 31.
 For administrative efficiency, new lawyers will not be permitted to begin the NLTP at any other point during the year.

 How do I sign up for the New Lawyer Training Program?